-I have noticed that many children exhibit some of these behaviors at some point in their early development, so it is not uncommon to have a child that clears her throat excessively or blinks her eyes continuously.
+I have noticed that many children exhibit some of these behaviors at some point in their early development, but don’t have a true case of Tourette Syndrome.
+It is not uncommon to have a child that clears her throat excessively or blinks her eyes continuously, but after a few weeks or months discontinues this behavior.
 The key is how long it last.
 Anxiety can produce tics in children that may be situational and will cease when the situation changes, but if it persists for over a year, then it is uncontrollable.
 Observe and take notes to determine if your child needs a medical examination.

 - Center for Disease Control, Treatments for Tourette